eoinkelly/notes/ios-swift-objc/stanford-cs193p.md

 because they had good semantics for how memory was allocated.
 * The tutor here favours alloc-init rather than class methods if possible.

-ObjC has a naming convention for guessing the memory handlying semantics of a method correctly:

 Not all objects given out by other objects are **newly** created!

+ObjC has a naming convention to help humand guess the memory handlying semantics of a method correctly:

 * Method name does not have _copy_
     * you get a pointer to an existing object if one exists.
 A new object is